A number of factors can cause financial anxiety, from market volatility to a lack of financial confidence.

 “When you partner with a financial professional, they’ll work to understand your goals and objectives, your risk tolerance and your time horizon,” says Fitzmorris.
 “They’re able to run ‘what if’ scenarios to help you better understand what type of risk you're taking in situations when the market is doing really well, or when the market is not doing so well.
 If you have a plan in place, you’ll feel a lot more confident you can weather the storm.”

-“We find that when clients have a plan in place to achieve their goals, they’re more resilient in the face of market volatility and uncertainty,” adds Baustian.
+“We find that when clients have a financial plan, they’re more resilient in the face of market volatility and uncertainty,” adds Baustian.

 Having an easily accessible emergency fund can reduce your financial stress.